SethSullivan/MatchPennies-Agent-Expirement/README.md

 As of 6/6/22, we are simply examining the differences in human response times when an opponent changes their response time.

 Analysis and Figure scripts is most updated, not v1

+Optimal Decision Time Agent Simulation is using Gamble Time

+Most updated model is Optimal Decision Time Simulations Asymmetric (No Feedback)